Sharp Analysis of a Simple Model for Random Forests

-Finally, there are online versions of random forests, albeit defined somewhat differently than centered random forests, which achieve optimal rates of estimation.
-Recently, \citep{mourtada2018} have shown that a type of online forest known as a Mondrian forest achieves the minimax optimal rates when $ f $ is of class $ \calC_1([0,1]^d) $ or $ \calC_2([0,1]^d) $, i.e., $ \Theta(n^{-\frac{2}{d+2}}) $ or $ \Theta(n^{-\frac{4}{d+4}}) $, respectively.
-As with the BPRF model, a current open question is how to incorporate a data-driven way of selecting informative variables for which the splits are performed along.
+Finally, there are online versions of random forests, albeit defined somewhat differently than centered random forests, which perform better.
+Recently, \cite{mourtada2018} have shown that a type of online forest known as \emph{Mondrian forests} achieve minimax optimal rates when $ f(\cdot) $ belongs to $ \calC_1([0,1]^d) $ or $ \calC_2([0,1]^d) $, i.e., $ \Theta(n^{-\frac{2}{d+2}}) $ or $ \Theta(n^{-\frac{4}{d+4}}) $, respectively \cite[Example 6.5]{yang1999}.